xoxzo/blog.xoxzo.com/content/Community/annual-opensource-grant-2019-en.md

 # The Annual Open Source grant

-Spring has come and gone, and it is time for us to annouce our grant recipients for 2019.
+Spring has come and gone, and it is time for us to announce our grant recipients for 2019.

 If you're not familiar with our **Annual Open Source grant program**, you can read